 By site editor Dan Chung:

 One solution that some 5D mkII shooters have been using is an Optical low pass filter from Mosaic engineering which fits inside the camera in front of the sensor.
-The filter is effectively doing a controlled blur of the image to combat and it works quite well.
+The filter is effectively doing a controlled blur of the image to combat moire and it works quite well.
 The downside is that the backfocus of lenses is thrown off by having the filter in place – close focussing may be lost and lenses focus past infinity.
 Even so it is a sacrifice many shooter have felt was worth making.

-Jacob told me that thewould soon have an updated filter with even better results.
+Jacob told me that the Mosaic would soon have an updated filter with even better results.

-This all looks very promising and I am keen to see what acan produce when this filter is combined with external HDMI recording using a Ninja 2 or other external recorder.
+This all looks very promising and I am keen to see what a D800 can produce when this filter is combined with external HDMI recording using a Ninja 2 or other external recorder.